simdjson/jsonstreambench/README.md

 We implement all queries from the specifications in Pison's paper rather than from these harnesses, which is why the match counts reproduce.

-## Paper

-These measurements support "Parsing Streams of JSON Documents at Tens of Gigabytes per Second" (Champagne Gareau and Lemire).
-The paper's collection scripts, raw results, and figure generation live with the paper source.

 ## License